razerofficial/Unreal_ChromaSDK/README.md

 Just like Chroma Designs, the Haptic Design can be provided by the team.
 Adding haptic support does not require adding assets to the game.
 Haptics can be added to a game without code changes and after the game has released.
 Haptics can be added through creation of a haptic configuration file.
 Developers can use the [Synesthesia Console](https://www.interhaptics.com/doc/chroma-sensa/#synesthesia) which automates creation of the haptic configuration file within `HapticFolders` and will add some mockup haptic files (simple haptic effect which can be edited with [Haptic Composer](https://www.interhaptics.com/download/)) when event names follow a naming convention.
 Haptic configuration files are automatically distributed by the team through `Chroma App` updates.

-<a name="modding"></a>

-### Modding

-The decision to add Chroma mod support for a title is completely up to the developer.
-If the developer decides to block modding, Chroma animations can be loaded from a byte array which sandboxes and protects against any modifications to the Chroma animation assets.
-If the developer wants to use modding, Chroma animation assets are placed within the installation directory.
-Modders can modify the Chroma animations assets that are loaded by the title.
-The API provides `CloseAnimation` which reloads the Chroma animation from disk.
-This allows Chroma animations to be modified externally without needing to relaunch the title.
-Chroma animation playback also supports relative paths from the content folder.
-Relative paths can be used to organize several mods within the content folder.
-The title can have a configuration menu that switches between mod subfolder names which changes the relative path for loading the Chroma animations.
-The [C++ Chroma Mod Sample](https://github.com/razerofficial/CSDK_ChromaModSample) shows how relative paths can be used to detect and use mods, which is applicable for any game or custom engine.

 <a name="general"></a>

 ## General